AlonaFriedler/MARVEL-MOVIES-APP/README.md

 ### Data Acquisition
 - **Scope**: Only predefined movies and actors are processed.
 - **Name Uniqueness**: Movies, characters, and actors are uniquely identified by their names.
+  - Example: Characters with different names, even if similar, are treated as distinct.
+For instance:
+    - Tony Stark
+    - Tony Stark (uncredited)
+    - Tony Stark / Iron Man
 - **Validation**: Assumes predefined movie and actor names match TMDB API data.
 Assumes an actor plays at most one character per movie.